-MAHSE have been awarded funding from Health Education England (North West) to develop and expand research and innovation (R&I) within the healthcare science community.
-The project is being delivered in four phases as outlined below:
+In 2015 MAHSE were awarded funding from Health Education England (North) to develop and expand research and innovation (R&I) within the healthcare science community.
+The project was delivered in four phases as outlined below:

 Phases 1 and 2

 The first phase of the project was completed by TRUSTECH and their findings have been summarised in the downloadable Research and Innovation report.
 The results of the survey have been collated in a searchable database to enable MAHSE to identify centres of excellence and R&I champions who could support the implementation of the project.

 MAHSE and TRUSTECH jointly hosted a webinar on 17th November 2015 to provide information about the findings which healthcare scientists were invited to attend.
 Fiona Carragher, Deputy Chief Scientific Officer, NHS England, also joined the webinar and gave a short introduction to highlight the work being done in this area at a national level.